thuri10/thuri10.github.io/content/posts/Android-appsec-part-1.md

 ## FLag 8 - AWS Storage and Security.

+> [!Info]
-Goal: Understanding misconfiguration of AWS storage and security implementation in the android applications.
+> Goal: Understanding misconfiguration of AWS storage and security implementation in the android applications.

 Decompiled `flagEightclass` activity code is one below.